 Born in Belfast, Northern Ireland, Cathy Wilkes is a Glasgow-based artist who engages with feminist themes.
 She is known for sculpture and assemblage installations of mannikin-filled tableaux.
 Paintings are sometimes part of her installations.

 Her work has been featured in solo exhibitions in London, Glasgow, Dublin, Berlin, and Zurich and in group shows in Edinburgh, London, Antwerp, and South Korea.
-She had her first solo exhibition at New York’s MoMA PS1, 2017-18.
+She had her first solo exhibition, a mid career retrospective, at New York’s MoMA PS1, 2017-18.
 She will represent Great Britain at the Venice Biennale in 2019.